Coco Chanel: Protection from prosecution

 In September 1944, Chanel was interrogated by the Free French Purge Committee, the épuration.
 The committee had no documented evidence of her collaborative activities and was obliged to release her.
 According to Chanel's grand-niece, Gabrielle Palasse Labrunie, when Chanel returned home she said, "Churchill had me freed".

 The extent of Churchill's intervention for Chanel after the war became a subject of gossip and speculation.
 Some historians claimed that people worried that, if Chanel were forced to testify about her own activities at trial, she would expose the pro-Nazi sympathies and activities of certain top-level British officials, members of the society elite and the royal family.
 Vaughan writes that some claim that Churchill instructed Duff Cooper, British ambassador to the French provisional government, to protect Chanel.

 Requested to appear in Paris before investigators in 1949, Chanel left her retreat in Switzerland to confront testimony given against her at the war crime trial of Baron Louis de Vaufreland, a French traitor and highly placed German intelligence agent.
 Chanel denied all the accusations.
 She offered the presiding judge, Leclercq, a character reference: "I could arrange for a declaration to come from Mr. Duff Cooper."

-Chanel's friend and biographer Marcel Haedrich said of her wartime interaction with the Nazi regime: If one took seriously the few disclosures that Mademoiselle Chanel allowed herself to make about those black years of the occupation, one's teeth would be set on edge.Churchill and Chanel's friendship marks its origin in the 1920s, with the eruption of Chanel's scandalous beginning when falling in love with the Duke of Westminster.
+Chanel's friend and biographer Marcel Haedrich said of her wartime interaction with the Nazi regime: If one took seriously the few disclosures that Mademoiselle Chanel allowed herself to make about those black years of the occupation, one's teeth would be set on edge.
+But the truth was that the war simply did not interest her.
+Her overpowering egocentricity protected her better than the Maginot Line had protected her country.
+No one could impinge upon what one might call her splendid isolation.
+She said: "There will always be wars because so many medicines are being invented that soon people won't die anymore."

+Churchill and Chanel's friendship marks its origin in the 1920s, with the eruption of Chanel's scandalous beginning when falling in love with the Duke of Westminster.
 Churchill's intervention at the end of the war prevented Chanel's punishment for spy collaborations, and ultimately salvaged her legacy.

-Controversy
+Alleged membership in the French Resistance

+In 2023, a purported membership card for the French Resistance belonging to Chanel was discovered in the French national archives by Chanel biographer Justine Picardie.
+The card was for the ERIC network, an arm of the Forces Françaises Combattantes (FFC).
+Historian Guillaume Pollack disputes the evidence saying the membership card, issued in 1957, has clearly been whited out before "Eric" was written in with no supporting evidence from witnesses on file that she was ever in the resistance and that "Eric" primarily operated in the Balkans, not where Chanel lived.